 Seattle is a city built on and around the water.
 From our numerous lakes and creeks to Puget Sound, we have no shortage of beaches to check out.
-Some of course are more well-known than others and if you’re looking to beat crowds this summer or simply go somewhere new this summer, we have a solution for you.
+Some of course are more well-known than others and if you’re looking to beat crowds this summer or simply go somewhere new, we have a solution for you.
 That is Seattle’s Shoreline Street Ends.

 The Shoreline Street Ends are dead-end streets where the roadway stops when it nears the water’s edge.
 Seattle happens to have hundreds of them with many being mini beaches and even nature preserves.